 In order to update a new data, iOS will alert the users at the expiring of each interval.

 To monitor missed journey updates, iOS can launch the app in the background and run it for a short time to verify the conditions and complete the task.
 A very small amount of data can be uploaded to iCloud.

 To ensure this behaviour, the Background App Refresh service must be enabled (the preference is accessible in the Settings app: General/Background App Refresh).

 The app has been designed for CloudKit® to work on all the user’s iOS devices and to allow users to share their journeys.
 According to Apple® documentation, CloudKit apps store data in iCloud®:

 “CloudKit provides a way to store data as records in a database.
 It is a service for moving data to and from iCloud and sharing data between users of the app.
 Data is segregated and encapsulated in partitions called containers.”

-Data is stored in a private database and belongs to the user: the app does not store any content into the public database, which contains just this document.
+Data is stored in a private database and belongs to the user: the app stores notifications data and privacy policies into the public database.
 Only the user’s private database is written and read to update and fetch user’s records.

 “Each container has links to a public and private database for storing data.
 The contents of the public database are accessible to all the users of the app, whereas the contents of the private database are by default visible only to the current user. […] There’s a private database for each user of the app, but the app only has access to the private database of the current user. […] The private database is available only if the device has an active iCloud account.
 Access to the database is limited to the user of that iCloud account by default.
 The current user owns all content in the private database and is allowed to read and write that content.
 Data in the private database is not visible in the developer portal or to any other user. […]”